shuhei/shuhei.github.com/source/posts/2022-06-03-toy-browser.md

 Each topic lays a good foundation that you can build upon and links to relevant resources.
 Exercises let you implement features on your own.

-Even before reading the book, I had read a good amount of articles about how browsers work _from outside_.
+Even before the book, I had read a good amount of articles about how browsers work _from outside_.
 The book explained concepts in a way that readers could implement them.
 I learned a lot.

 ## Beyond the book